JulienMassonnat/JulienMassonnat/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+linkedin

 I am an Agriculture Engineer 🌻 specialised in communication and digital tools (website, social networks, graphic design, etc.).

-I am currently the founder of Mesh Communication a communication agency
+I am currently the founder of Mesh Communication a communication agency.

-I am also Communication and Marketing Manager at OKP4
+I am also Communication and Marketing Manager at OKP4.

+I l